LibraryCarpentry/librarycarpentry.github.io/_posts/2019/04/what-have-the-lc-maintainers-been-working-on.md

 This lesson is still looking for new Maintainers as the current Maintainers have moved on.

 **Wikidata**
-_Muhammad Elhossary Till Sauerwein Konrad Förstner_
+_Muhammad Elhossary, Till Sauerwein, Konrad Förstner_
 The group held a [brainstorming session](https://meta.wikimedia.org/wiki/WikiCite_2018/Program/Tamalpais_3B_-_WikiCite_in_education) at WikiCite 2018 in Berkeley which laid the foundation for the lesson and set the scope of the content.
 There have been 3 sprints with the latest one in April.
 Members of the community are invited to join the sprints which are announced on the Wikidata mailing list.
 The draft lesson can be found at [https://librarycarpentry.org/lc-wikidata/](https://librarycarpentry.org/lc-wikidata/).

 On the near horizon, each lesson Maintainer group will be looking into whether their lesson is ready to publish (for example, see this[OpenRefine issue](https://github.com/LibraryCarpentry/lc-open-refine/issues/40)).
 The community will also be working on improving Library Carpentry material in an upcoming [Mozilla-Library Carpentry Global Sprint](https://librarycarpentry.org/blog/2019/03/lc-mozilla-global-sprint/) this May.